someElseIsHere/mcef-1.16.5/README.md

 To run the Fabric client: `./gradlew fabricClient`
 To run the Forge client: `./gradlew forgeClient`

-In-game, there is a demo browser if you press F10 after you're loaded into a world.
+In-game, there is a demo browser if you press F10 after you're loaded into a world (the demo browser only exists when you're running from a development environment).